AndyIbanez/andyibanez-com/content/posts/modern-concurrency-in-swift-introduction.md

 In the snippet above, we have code that executes before the network call `(1)`.
 But `(2)` will not be executed immediately.
 Instead, execution *may* continue for `(3)`, and when the download has finished `(2)` will be executed.
 The execution order for `(2)` and `(3)` is not guaranteed.
 In this particular example, we can say that "obviously" a network call is slower than the linear execution of a program, but don't take this for granted - there's plenty of APIs that don't hit the network that are asynchronous in nature.

 This works, and this old-style API is not going anywhere.
 But what if we need to later parse some JSON, or do more network calls based on the response?
-This becomes painful and we arrive to what we call a *pyramid of doom*.
+This becomes painful and we arrive at what we call a *pyramid of doom*.

 ```swift
 let task = URLSession.shared.dataTask(with: ...) { data, response, error in